American College of Pediatricians – January 2021

 All adoption decisions should be made with the best interests of the child foremost.
 Adoption policies should reflect adults’ commitment to meeting the needs of the child, rather than the child fulfilling the needs or wishes of the adults.

-Principal author: Leah Willson MD, FCP
+Leah Willson, MD, FCP

 Original statement June 2008